hl2vr/hl2vr.github.io/_pages/knownissues.md

 Make sure you're holding forward and jump towards a nearby ledge, and if it's low enough you'll likely hop your way out of the water within a couple seconds.

 Alternatively, you may have accidentally crouched, which prevents you from properly jumping out of the water.
 Try to uncrouch using your main hand's joystick "down" to toggle it.

+### I am getting an error "AI Disabled"

+This is a long-standing Source bug, and probably not something we can resolve on our end.
+But if you run into this, you can usually resolve it by using these two commands in the Console:

+ai_norebuildgraph 1
+ai_resume

+Then then reload your save (or the map).